 - If your estate (assets and property you and your husband, wife or civil partner own) are worth more than £2 million, you’ll lose the additional IHT allowance at a rate of £1 for every £2 of assets you have over £2 million.
 Depending on the year you die, you could lose the residential nil rate band if your estate was worth more than £2.35 million (or less).

-- If you don’t leave your home to your children or grandchildren.
-You can’t pass on this extra inheritance tax allowance if you don’t have any children or if you’re planning to leave your home to another family member.
+- If you don’t leave your home to your children or grandchildren and any grandchildren yet to be born.
+You can’t pass on this extra inheritance tax allowance if you don’t have any children or grandchildren or if you’re planning to leave your home to another family member (such as a sister or niece).
 However, if, for example, you were planning to leave half of it to your children and half to – say – a niece, you’d be able to use the residential nil rate band on the part of it your children inherit.

 - If you’ve never owned your property or you sold or downsized before July 8th 2015.